jmpessoa/lazandroidmodulewizard/readme.md

 		.Just puts the jImageView "first" on jForm and set LayoutParams [H/W] to lpMatchParent (Form Background Image is done!)

 Version 0.6 - rev. 10 - 21 December 2014 -

-	Important Code Reorganization: A sugestion by Leledumbo [Thank you very much Leledumbo!]
+	Important Code Reorganization: A suggestion by Leledumbo [Thank you very much Leledumbo!]

 	Significantly reducing the final size of "controls.so"  [just about half!]